-CDM 6-04/020.00, Station Jail Inmate Classification Questionnaire, delineates requirements for classifying and segregating detainees, in addition to instructing jailers on how to utilize the questionnaire to determine housing.
+CDM, 6-04/020.00, Station Jail Inmate Classification Questionnaire, delineates requirements for classifying and segregating detainees, in addition to instructing jailers on how to utilize the questionnaire to determine housing.
 However, the policy does not mention sexual safety, nor does it provide guidance on how jailers should utilize the information collected through the questionnaire to screen and assess the risk of being sexually abused by other detainees or sexually abusive toward other detainees.
-The audit team was also provided with CDM 6-02/030.00, Jailer, which describes the duties and responsibilities of the jailers at station jails.
+The audit team was also provided with CDM, 6-02/030.00, Jailer, which describes the duties and responsibilities of the jailers at station jails.
 This policy also does not reference sexual safety or the mandate to screen detainees for PREA-related risk factors prior to making housing determinations.

 Additionally, the audit team was provided with the Los Angeles County Unified Arrestee Medical Screening Form, which is typically completed by arresting deputies, but can also be completed by the jailer.
-The form includes questions that the arresting deputy and jailer must complete based on observations of the detainee.
-These questions include whether the detainee has a mental, physical, or developmental disability, the detainee's behavior, and other medical and mentalhealth-related questions.
+The form also includes questions that the arresting deputy and jailer must complete based on observations of the detainee.
+These questions include whether the detainee has a mental, physical, or developmental disability, the detainee's behavior, and other medical and mental-health-related questions.
 The audit team was unable to observe an actual screening because there were no new bookings during the onsite audit.
 However, auditors were able to observe a demonstration of the intake and booking process, which included the screening instruments.

 Interviews and informal discussions with random staff and staff who perform screening for risk of victimization and abusiveness indicate the information collected in these instruments is used to identify safe housing in accordance with the standard.
-Staff indicated that because Marina del Rey Station only has one male cell and one female cell it can be difficult to house detainees that are at risk of being sexually abused or sexually abusive if both cells are occupied.
-Staff indicated if a detainee cannot be housed safely at the Marina del Rey Station, they are transported to LASD's Century Regional Detention Facility or Inmate Reception Center.
-The audit team reviewed the booking file for the detainee interviewed by the audit team and determined the three documents that collect the data required by this standard were included in the file.
-The audit team also requested booking files for detainees arrested between June 29, 2022, and July 5, 2022, and December 29, 2021, and January 4, 2022, to ensure the required questions were being asked and the information was being documented.
-During these time frames, there were three detainees booked and housed at the Marina del Rey Station and all three booking files included the required documents.
+The audit team reviewed the booking files for the detainees interviewed by the audit team and determined the three documents that collect the data required by this standard were included in the files.
+The audit team also requested booking files for detainees arrested between December 29, 2021, and January 4, 2022, and June 29, 2022, and July 5, 2022, to ensure the required questions were being asked and the information was being documented.
+During these time frames, there were 30 detainees booked and housed at Lomita Station and all 30 booking files included the required documents.

 Each of the screening instruments gather pertinent information such as whether the detainee has a mental, physical, or developmental disability, the age of the detainee, the physical build and appearance of the detainee, whether the detainee has previously been incarcerated, the nature of the detainee's alleged offense and criminal history, and the detainee's own perception of their vulnerability.
 It is evident that staff are utilizing the gathered data to assess risk of sexual abuse and abusiveness and the data is being used to make housing determinations.

 The facility demonstrated compliance with all applicable provisions of this standard.

-115.151 Detainee reporting Auditor Overall Determination: Does Not Meet Standard Auditor Discussion The following evidence was analyzed in making the compliance determination: Marina del Rey Station's PAQ Information LASD, CDM, 3-04/025.40, PREA - Inmate Education, Revised April 3, 2018 LASD, CDM, 3-04/025.50, PREA - Employee Training, Revised April 3, 2018 LASD, CDM, 4-01/000.00, Crime Reporting Procedures, Revised December 8, 2021 LASD, CDM, 6-03/010.00, Booking and Property Record Form (SH-J-293),
+115.151 Detainee reporting

+The following evidence was analyzed in making the compliance determination:

+- 1. Lomita Station's PAQ Information - 2.
+CDM, 3-04/025.40, PREA Inmate Education, Revised April 3, 2018 - 3.
+LASD, CDM, 3-04/025.50, PREA Employee Training, Revised April 3, 2018 - 4.
+LASD, CDM, 4-01/000.00, Crime Reporting Procedures, Revised December 8, 2021 - 5.
+LASD, CDM, 6-03/010.00, Booking and Property Record Form (SH-J-293),